 Having a great SaaS name places you in a great location on this map, closer to your target customers and farther away from your competitors, which is exactly what your unique brand needs.
 But testing product names is an important process that many might see as futile.

 Choosing the best name for your SaaS product can delicately position your brand to customers by understanding their needs and appealing to their emotions while communicating your brand values.
-Basically, the best SaaS name understands and speaks the customer’s language, and if you’re not sure how to do that, then keep reading!
+Basically, the best SaaS name understands and speaks the customer’s language based on their customer feedback, and if you’re not sure how to do that, then keep reading!

 With 73% of business organization indicating a massive transition of their apps to SaaS, and the SaaS market’s growth rate estimated to reach $157 billion by the close of 2020, there’s no better time to invest in getting a SaaS name that’s not only intriguing and SEO friendly but also capable of drawing some companies that prefer SaaS over other delivery methods.

 Your product name is the first contact customers would make with your brand, and it might either attract or repel them from your brand.
+Of course a great logo and professional business cards are another essential components, but the brand name is what customers will remember for long.
 Everything about how customers perceive your business brand is all in the naming, and here are some reasons you need one:

 To Get Your Customers Attention and Drive Sales

 The more memorable your SaaS product’s name is, the more likely customers would find it easier visiting your brand.
 Microsoft is currently the largest SaaS provider in the world and an enormous chunk of that was made possible by some of their memorable brand names like LinkedIn and Office 365… names that address their customer’s needs.

 To Build Your Brand and Attract Great Talents